MisterAaronWong/Election_Analysis/README.md

 -There were 369,711 total votes cast in the election.

 -The candidates were:
-  - Charles Casper Stockham
+  * Charles Casper Stockham
-  - Diana DeGette
+  * Diana DeGette
-  - Raymon Anthony Doane
+  * Raymon Anthony Doane

 -The candidate results were:

-  -Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+  * Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.

-  -Diana DeGette received 73.8% of the vote and 272,692 number of votes.
+  * Diana DeGette received 73.8% of the vote and 272,692 number of votes.

-  -Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+  * Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 -The winner of the election was:

-  -Diana DeGette who received 73.8% of the vote and 272,692 number of votes.
+  * Diana DeGette who received 73.8% of the vote and 272,692 number of votes.

 ## Challenge Overview